 - Heat large sauté pan over medium heat.

-- Add olive oil to pan and then chard.
+- Add olive oil to pan and then add the chard.

 - Cook chard until the leaves are tender and the stems are still crisp but somewhat cooked.
 (Don’t over cook or you’ll end up with mush.)